FAQ'S ABOUT FUNDING & GRANTS

 How much funding is available?

-The budgeted income for grants has been a steady $3,500,000 per year for fiscal years 2014 - 2020.
 Since 2008, grant funds have been generated by a $25 fee on four different kinds of documents recorded at registries of deeds all around the state, so are related to the ups and downs of the real estate market.
-The funding for grants has been quite varied since the inception of the program in 2000, ranging from $0 to $7,000,000 per year.
+Since fiscal year 2021, the budget has included $5,000,000 for LCHIP grants.

 Who can apply for LCHIP funding?

 Towns, cities and counties (political subdivisions of the state) and qualified not-for-profit organizations are eligible to apply for funding from LCHIP.

 How can a municipality/non-profit apply for funding?

 Potential applicants should review the program specific information under the “Grant Programs” tab to learn about the grant process.

 Grant applications are reviewed by the LCHIP staff and professional Review Panels.
 The LCHIP Board of Directors makes the final decisions on all grant funding.
 The 18-member Board of Directors includes eight members of the public appointed by the Governor and Council, two state Senators, two state Representatives, and the heads or designees of the six relevant state agencies: Department of Natural and Cultural Resources’ Division of Historical Resources and Division of Forests and Lands; Department of Environmental Services; Fish and Game Department; Office of Strategic Initiatives; and the Department of Agriculture, Markets and Food.

 LCHIP grants are awarded to land conservation and historic preservation projects in large and small communities all over the state.
 LCHIP's enabling legislation (RSA 227-M) establishes criteria that guide the LCHIP Board of Directors in making grant award decisions.